0

 Weekly marketing reports might sound like a good way to keep clients in the loop—but in most cases, they’re better suited for high-value enterprise clients with complex needs.

-For small to mid-sized clients, weekly updates actually do more harm than good.
-Frequent reports often lead to micromanagement, where clients start zeroing in on every slight dip in performance and expect quick fixes.
+For small to mid-sized clients, weekly updates packed with too much information can do more harm than good.
+Quick weekly summary updates are great, but frequent reports often lead to micromanagement, where clients start zeroing in on every slight dip in performance and expect quick fixes.
 That kind of dynamic can quickly turn a regular client into a high-maintenance one.

-For most clients, monthly reports are the sweet spot.
+For most clients, monthly reports and weekly summaries are the sweet spot.
 They keep communication consistent while giving enough time to gather meaningful results.
 If a client wants more visibility between reports, set them up with a real-time dashboard so they can check in anytime without extra hand-holding.

-Now that you’ve seen the templates, here’s how to bring the data to life for your clients.
+Now that you’ve seen the templates, here’s the different report types and how to bring the data to life for your clients.

 When juggling multiple clients and campaigns, having the right report template makes all the difference.
 These eight examples are designed to help you present marketing metrics and insights, save time, and drive better marketing decisions.
 Bookmark this list so you’re never starting from scratch!